willkessler/jupytergraffiti/README.md

 Ever wanted to offer someone a hands-on "live" demo in Jupyter Notebook?
-Using __Graffiti__ you can add floating tips along with optional recorded movies ("*Graffiti*") anywhere in your Notebooks.
-Demonstrate whatever you want, highlight what's important-- and it's narrated by you!
-Since the movie plays back in _and on_ the Notebook, the viewer can pause any time and try things out exactly as you had them when you were recording, and then resume any time.
+Using __Graffiti__ you can add floating tips along with optional recorded movies anywhere in your Notebooks.
+Demonstrate whatever you want, highlight what's important-- all narrated by you!
+Since the movie plays back in and _on_ the Notebook, the viewer can pause any time, dive into your code and try things out exactly as you had them when you were recording, and then resume play.

-## Try Graffiti with these _Live_ Demos:
+## Try Graffiti Out!
+Try These _Live_ Demos:

 * [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb) <a href="https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb">General Demo</a>
 * [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fudacity%2Fc%2B%2B_nanodegree%2FFor%20Loops.ipynb) <a href="https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fudacity%2Fc%2B%2B_nanodegree%2FFor%20Loops.ipynb">Udacity C++ Nanodegree Example: "For Loops"</a>